WOLFGANG TILLMANS "PROCESS (APPLE TREE)", 2012

 Tillmans is a worthy successor to Nan Goldin.
 His images, often more abstract, informal, or elusive than Goldin's, similarly depict, albeit indirectly, his experiences and encounters.

 Tillmans won the Turner Prize in 2000 and was one of the most provocative and contested recipients in its history.
 Not only was he the first photographer to win the prestigious prize, but was also the first born outside of the U.K.

-His body of work is vast and no allegiance to genres, schools or production specifications.
-Tillmans has worked in fashion photography, portraiture, still life, collage and installation.
+His body of work is vast and has no allegiance to genres, schools, or production specifications.
+Tillmans has worked in fashion photography, portraiture, still life, collage, and installation.